ymcatwincities/openy/README.md

 ~~~
 Use login: admin and password: openy

-## How to create a project without CIBox development environment:
+## How to create a project without development environment:
 Sometimes we need only Drupal 8 and Open Y without development environment for this case you can use:
 ~~~
 composer create-project ymcatwincities/openy-project:8.1.x-dev MY_PROJECT --no-interaction --no-dev
 ~~~
-also if project installed with development environment you need to remove CIBox use command:
+also if project installed with development environment you need to remove CIBox and Docksal use command:
 ~~~
 composer update --no-interaction --no-dev
 ~~~
-All Vagrant Dev box and Build scripts files will be removed.
+All Docksal, Vagrant Dev box and Build scripts files will be removed.

 DIRECTORY STRUCTURE
 -------------------